maberguido/cloud-portfolio-guido/project-3-high-availability/README.md

 ## Result
 When the primary EC2 instance becomes unavailable, traffic is automatically redirected to the secondary instance, ensuring continuous availability of the application.

+## Supporting Material
+The full implementation process is documented through chronological screenshots available in the `/screenshots` folder for this project.

 ## Architecture Diagram

 ```mermaid